Connection Without Conversation

 Maybe because there weren't many conversations to remember.

-What stayed with me instead was the atmosphere of it all:
+What stayed with me was the feeling.

-the unfamiliar rhythm of the day,
+The unfamiliar rhythm of the day.

 Sometimes it simply requires attention.